-Your credit score is a three-digit number that can define you financially.
-A good credit score can make it possible to buy your dream home or open a business, while a bad score can present challenges.
+Your credit score is a three-digit number that is based on the information in your credit report.
+It is one of the factors that lenders use to determine your creditworthiness when you apply for a new credit account.
+A good credit score may make it possible to buy your dream home or open a business, while a bad score can present additional challenges.
 To build or maintain a credit rating that will allow you to reach your goals, it can be helpful to understand what affects your credit score.
-Here are some tips to help you learn how the system works:
+Here are some tips to help you learn how the scoring system works:

 Carrying high balances – relative to the total credit limit – on several cards could indicate a greater risk of default and bring down your score.